bilgino/angularforddd/README.md

 - An aggregate invariants must be satisfied for each state change
 - An aggregate validates all incoming actions and ensures that modifications don't contradict business rules
 - An aggregate internal state can only be mutated by its own public interface
-- Clients of the aggregate can't make any changes to internal objects
-- Relations between aggregates are managed through an ID property
+- Relations between aggregates are managed through ID properties
-- Each use case should have only one aggregate, but can use other aggregates for readonly access
+- Each use case should have only one aggregate, but can use other aggregates to retrieve informations
-- Multiple aggregates can share a value object
+- Multiple aggregates can share one value object
-- A CQRS-based aggregate has no read properties and only once that are relevant for domain invariants
+- A CQRS-based aggregate has no read properties and encloses properties that are only relevant for invariants
 - Don't map HATEOAS HyperLinks to object graphs, in particular not for aggregates

 Because the router navigation concept of Angular complies with fine-grained REST APIs, it might reveal the internal state of an aggregate through deep-linking.